moniker001/dat-pal/README.md

 On the [Palladio website](http://palladio.designhumanities.org/), select "Start" and then the "Load Spreadsheet or CSV" tab.
 Paste in the endpoint url ([http://localhost:6461/api/csv](http://localhost:6461/api/csv)) and select "Load".

 ![Palladio upload demo](https://github.com/moniker001/dat-pal/blob/master/resources/palladiodemo.png)

+####Formatting data

+Before using Palladio features, the data must be in the correct format.
+Some of the data categories in our example must be formatted first.
+Palladio does not always recognize the type of data for a data category right away, in which case the user must tell Palldio the type and format the data to match the corresponding type as Palladio recognizes it.

+For example, one of the data categories in our imported Cushman data is a date.
+The data must have its type specified and be formatted correctly as described below:

+1) Click on the Review button next to the Date category.

 You can then use the various features of Palladio with the data.